AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 AgentCenter and LangSmith aren't competitors — they're complementary tools for different layers of AI agent operations.
 AgentCenter manages the what (tasks, deliverables, coordination).
 LangSmith monitors the how (traces, evaluations, debugging).

-If you need to manage agent work and give your team visibility, start with AgentCenter.
+If you need to manage agent work and get visibility into what your agents are doing, start with AgentCenter.
 If you need to debug LLM performance and evaluate prompts, start with LangSmith.
 If you're running agents at scale, consider both.

 Ready to manage your AI agents?
-Get started with AgentCenter — 10-15 minute setup, $79/month flat, unlimited users.
+Get started with AgentCenter — 7-day free trial, 10-15 minute setup, from $14/month.